VergilUa/xPooling/README.md

 # zPooling

 ## Simplistic, code-driven and optimized solution for any scale of pooling!
-Pool everything!
+## Pool everything without limits!

+#### It will not work without implementing an interface.
+If you're a designer or non-programmer looking for non-coding pooling, seek Asset Store, there's plenty of them there

 #### How to use and why?
-   Instead of constantly Instantiate-ing new objects from the prefab (it is very costly operation) and Destroying them afterterwards (which is as well), available instances of the objects are re-used.
+   Instead of constantly .Instantiate()-ing new objects from the prefab (it is very costly operation) and .Destroy()-ing them afterterwards (which is as well), available instances of the objects are re-used.

-   This pooling implementation provides more of a programming approach to the pooling, instead of e.g. relying to setting instances manually inside the editor or scenes.
+   This pooling implementation provides more of a code-driven approach to the pooling, instead of e.g. relying to setting instances manually inside the editor or scenes.
+This provides way more flexibility, because it allows to write custom logic on spawn / despawn of objects at minimal performance costs.

-But, to use pooling, you must have a GenericPooler and AutoPooler setup in the scene.
+But, to use pooling, you must have a GenericPooler and (optionally) AutoPooler setup in the scene.
 Objects to be pooled must implement IGenericPoolElement interface, that sets up initial contract.

 To instantiate an object from the pool, use: